 Class I Caramel Innovations

-Caramel colors are used to color just about every kind of food product.
+Caramel colours are used to colour just about every kind of food product.
 And while you might think “brown is brown, why does it matter which class of caramel I use?” the technical properties vary widely between the three main classes – I, III, and IV.

 What does Success look like?